Find Trade Colleges

 Top 10 Best Precision Metal Working Undergraduate Certificate Schools

 Our 2023 rankings named Chippewa Valley Technical College the best value school in Wisconsin for precision metal working students working on their undergraduate certificate.
-Located in the small city of Eau Claire, CVTC is a public school with a medium-sized student population.
+Located in the small city of Eau Claire, CVTC is a public college with a moderately-sized student population.

 The average tuition and fees for an in-state undergraduate at CVTC are $4,642 a year.
 The average amount in student loans that precision metal working majors at CVTC take out while working on their Undergraduate Certificate is $9,607.

-CVTC also took the #2 spot in our Best Precision Metal Working Undergraduate Certificate Trade Schools in Wisconsin rankings.
+CVTC did well in our overall quality rankings, too.
+It placed #2 on our Best Precision Metal Working Undergraduate Certificate Trade Schools in Wisconsin list.

 Read More…

-Out of the 16 schools in Wisconsin that were part of this year’s ranking, Northcentral Technical College landed the # 2 spot on the list.
-North Central Technical College is a moderately-sized public school located in the city of Wausau.
+Out of the 16 schools in Wisconsin that were part of this year’s ranking, Northeast Wisconsin Technical College landed the # 5 spot on the list.
+NWTC is a large public school located in the medium-sized city of Green Bay.

 Read More…